seanox/aspect-js/manual/en/markup.md

 - index.html
 ```

-Details about namespaces are also described in the chapters
+Details about namespaces are also described in chapters
 [Erweiterung - Namespace](extension.md#namespace) and [Composites - Namespace](
     composite.md#namespace).